qiwi/masker/README.md

 ```

 ### Sync / async
 Both.
-In different situations, each api has disadvantages and advantages.
+In different situations, each approach has pros and cons.
 For this reason, the masker provides a choice:
 ```ts
 masker(data)                // async